Political Storm Clouds Glower As Dems Open New Phase In Impeachment Case

 According to some news reports, for example, Ukrainian officials said they never heard from anyone on the American side that military assistance was being cut off until it didn't arrive, and even then they didn't get a full explanation.

 If that's so, does that mean no one from the U.S. actually threatened anyone in Zelenskiy's camp before the phone call?
-With no such threat, was there, as Democrats have alleged there might be, a quid-pro-quo with Trump?
+With no such threat, was there, as Democrats have alleged there might be, a quid pro quo with Trump?

-The president repeated on Wednesday that his conversation with Zelenskiy was innocent but he did not respond to questions about what, precisely, he wanted the Ukrainian leader to do in connection with the Biden family.
+The president repeated on Wednesday that his conversation with Zelenskiy was innocent, but he did not respond to questions about what, precisely, he wanted the Ukrainian leader to do in connection with the Biden family.

 Also unresolved is how much of a role State Department officials played, up to and including Secretary of State Mike Pompeo, and how much of the Ukraine account was held by those formally outside the administration, especially Trump attorney Rudy Giuliani.